 Many parents ask what they can do to help their children with Spanish.
 What I ask of parents is to be supportive of the class and to encourage learning and using Spanish.
 My Google Doc lists what students learn each week, resources that were used during class, and extra resources to further explore; although I don't expect memorization or error avoidance.

 For those who want to expand their learning outside of class, I recommend finding things to read, watch, and/or listen to at their level.
 It can be difficult to find materials for absolute beginners, but there are "comprehensible Spanish" videos and videos of TPRS that should be understandable.
 As for books, there are CI readers that are made for beginners like the ones I have in my class library.
 Low unique word counts are recommended for those who are just starting Spanish.
-It's also great if students can talk to native or fluent Spanish speakers who can adjust their language to be understandable to novices, such as by speaking slowly with pauses, repetition of limited words, and visuals.
+It's also great if students can talk to native or fluent Spanish speakers who can adjust their language to be understandable to novices, such as by speaking slowly with pauses, limiting new words at a time, and using visuals or gestures.

 Research shows that people acquire languages by trying to understand what they hear and read during real communication with a purpose, such as to learn or give new information, to build social relationships, or for entertainment.
 Click here to read the full version of my teaching philosophy along with what is and isn't helpful when it comes to learning a language.

 Students who put forth good effort and follow class expectations will be successful in my class.
-These are my expectations:
+My rules and expectations can be found here.

 Students and parents should understand that this is a low-frequency exploratory class.
 Although students will hopefully improve a tiny bit every time they see me, fluency is not expected.
 However, acquisitional growth is pretty much inevitable if they're understanding what they hear or read; and they will have a head start in middle school compared to students who have never been exposed to Spanish.